kanaad-lims/Paper-Implementations/AlexNet/documentation.md

-# AlexNet Implementation in PyTorch — Learner-Oriented Documentation
+# AlexNet Implementation in PyTorch

 This document explains the **AlexNet architecture implementation from scratch in PyTorch**.
 The explanation is structured for **learners** and focuses on understanding each component and design decision.